When to start preparing autistic children for puberty

 You can create social stories for many puberty topics.

-For autistic girls, social stories might cover developing breasts and widening hips, starting periods and so on.
-For example:
+For example, social stories might cover developing breasts and widening hips, starting periods and so on.

 The shape of my body will change.